-If you are under the age of 21, you may be charged with an MIP (minor in possession) in the state of Texas if you are found with an alcoholic beverage.
+If you are under the age of 21, you may be charged with a MIP (minor in possession) in the state of Texas if you are found with an alcoholic beverage.
 Even if you aren’t actively consuming alcohol and simply holding a beer can for someone, this type of charge can seriously haunt you.
 Not only can it change the landscape of your future job opportunities, but it may also compromise your future academic goals.
-MIP convictions can affect your academic standing, and it can also stop you from receiving future government assistance.
+MIP convictions can affect your academic standing, and they can also stop you from receiving future government assistance.

 According to Texas Penal Code Section § 49.031(b), it is against the law to knowingly possess an open container (containing alcoholic beverage) in the passenger area of a motor vehicle that is located on a public highway, whether or not the vehicle is being operated, stopped, or parked.
 Each open container found in a single stop is considered a single and separate violation of the Texas open container law.

 Open container violations are considered a class C misdemeanor, but they can have much greater consequences when convicted in the state of Texas.
 Texas DWI enforcement is stricter than most states, and having this on your record can change your life for the worse, causing your entire life’s trajectory to change the moment you are convicted.